bylexus/go-fractgen/README.md

 - [ ] embed fract params in image metadata
 - [ ] more coloring options:
   - [ ] orbit traps
+- [x] Create fully self-contained binary, so that no external dependencies are required.
+The full web app should be embedded.

 #### CLI